 Also today, Prince arrives to start a rumoured UK tour.
-We say 'rumoured' because the Purple One's not confirmed any dates, but reports suggest he'll play "iconic London landmarks”.
+We say 'rumoured' because the Purple One's not confirmed any dates, but reports suggest he'll play "iconic London landmarks"?.
 How about the Elephant & Castle roundabout?

-Tuesday 4th – The Scottish Parliament is due to vote on the Marriage and Civil Partnership (Scotland) Bill.
+- The Scottish Parliament is due to vote on the Marriage and Civil Partnership (Scotland) Bill.
 If passed, it will legalise same sex marriages, and the religious registration of civil partnerships, north of the border.

 birthday.
 From a geeky college network to a global phenomenon with 1.2 billion members and an estimated value of around $130 billion.

 , which is due to start late on Tuesday.
 Trouble is, you'll only get away with it if you're in London.
 If you're in Chorley, you'll need another excuse.

 - If you're a student, you might not even need to blame the Tube for missing your lecture, because your lecture might be cancelled anyway.
 Today's the day union members in universities and colleges around the UK plan to stage a one-day strike in a row over a proposed 1% pay rise.

-One person who never goes on strike is The Queen, who marks 62 years since she became…err…The Queen, following the death of her father, King George VI.
+One person who never goes on strike is The Queen, who marks 62 years since she became!err!The Queen, following the death of her father, King George VI.

 - It's the opening ceremony for the Winter Olympics in Sochi, Russia.
 All the pre-Games publicity has been around safety concerns and the threat of terrorist attacks, so over the next two weeks you can guarantee 'security' will appear in more news bulletins than 'British gold medal'.

 to start their first American tour.
-Ringo thought there were "four billion” people waiting to greet them at the airport.
+Ringo thought there were "four billion"? people waiting to greet them at the airport.
 Two days later, an appearance on The Ed Sullivan Show